The Sea Change Trust is a UK charity working in Shropshire to transform young futures through specialist psychotherapy.

 We believe that all children and young people, regardless of ethnicity, ability, social background or sexual orientation deserve the chance to grow and develop in a way that helps them lead as full a life as possible.
 The trust targets those most vulnerable to mental health difficulties in the context of other social and economic problems.

-Our team are trained to help children, young people and families where emotional and psychological difficulties are hard to understand or talk about.
+Our team are child specialists, trained to help children, young people and families where emotional and psychological difficulties are hard to understand or talk about.
 Analytic work enables us to look beneath the surface and explore the root of a problem rather than only treating the symptoms.
-We use play to help children communicate thoughts and feelings so these can be thought about and reflected on, and art is used with all ages as a therapeutic tool.
+We use play to help children communicate thoughts and feelings so these can be thought about and reflected on.

 Find out more about what we do and how you can support us.